booleanbites/houzi-doc/_docs/custom-widgets/icon_elegant_home.md

 ---
 title: Showing term icon in home
-category: App Setup
+category: Custom Widgets
-order: 8
+order: 4
 ---

 If you want to show term icon for your translated term, you need to open following file: